obeyeater/ocd/README.md

 you to easily track and synchronize them using Git as a backend.
 It makes setting up a new system very fast and simple.

-Move into a new shell with just two or three commands, like so:
+Move into a new shell like so:

 ```
     curl https://raw.githubusercontent.com/nycksw/ocd/master/ocd.sh -o ~/bin/ocd